leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter06/02-Creating Classes.md

 Since label is defined in the parent class, it is accessible via both this and super references.
 The variable age is defined only in the current class, making it accessible via this but not super.
 In this example, this.numberOfLegs and super.numberOfLegs refer to different variables with distinct values.

+Since this includes inherited members, you often only use super when you have a naming conflict via inheritance.
+For example, you have a method or variable defined in the current class that matches a method or variable in a parent class.